vereis/blog/apps/blog/priv/posts/20240903100331_ecto_query_composition.md

 end
 ```

-> In reality, Vetspire's `apply_filter/3` function is a bit more complex than this, but this is the basic idea.
+> In reality, my current job's `apply_filter/3` function is a bit more complex than this, but this is the basic idea.
 >
 > We extended the logic to be able to handle things like:
 > - Preloading associations